When you feel better, you do better.

 Consider the amount of energy you expend questioning how you’re perceived by others.
 From “She must think I sound ridiculous discussing foreign policy” to “He probably thinks I look like I’m trying too hard in these platforms,” we unceasingly fret over what other people think of us.

-First things first: Most people are so consumed by their own self-doubt, worries, and compunctions that they won’t and don’t notice the chipped red polish on your right pinky, even if you’re convinced they’re staring at your fingernails and judging you for your imperfections.
+First things first: Most people are so consumed by their own self-doubt, worries, and compunctions that they want and don’t notice the chipped red polish on your right pinky, even if you’re convinced they’re staring at your fingernails and judging you for your imperfections.
 Secondly, by remaining focused on what others think of you–whether it’s in your imagination or comes to light to be true–you’re essentially leaving yourself, traveling beyond your own priorities, and allowing something intangible (and something you can rarely fix, anyway) to devour your time and enthusiasm for thoughts, projects, and actions that have actual benefits and consequences.

 Think: Have you ever attempted to assert yourself in some fashion, only to end up stuttering through the very thing you were determined to say because you were concerned about the impression you would give?
 That stammering stems from the fact that you weren’t centered inside yourself; rather, you were wrapped up in the judgment of others.
 Fixate on what you believe others are thinking of you and you’re bound to feel like a disappointment, if not an utter failure.
 Direct your attention instead on the positive qualities you possess and know to be true and your creativity–and ability to impress even the most indifferent of souls–will flow with immeasurable ease.
 Finally, give yourself permission to relax, because, as John Lydgate once remarked, “You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time.”